angular/angular/aio/content/guide/router.md

 When navigating to the `HeroDetailComponent` you specified the required `id` of the hero-to-edit in the route parameter and made it the second item of the [_link parameters array_](#link-parameters-array).

-<code-example path="router/src/app/heroes/hero-list/hero-list.component.1.html" header="src/app/heroes/hero-list/hero-list.component.html (link-parameters-array)" region="link-parameters-array"></code-example>
+<code-example path="router/src/app/items/item-list/item-list.component.1.html" header="src/app/items/item-list/item-list.component.html (link-parameters-array)" region="link-parameters-array"></code-example>

 The router embedded the `id` value in the navigation URL because you had defined it as a route parameter with an `:id` placeholder token in the route `path`:

-<code-example path="router/src/app/heroes/heroes-routing.module.1.ts" header="src/app/heroes/heroes-routing.module.ts (hero-detail-route)" region="hero-detail-route"></code-example>
+<code-example path="router/src/app/items/items-routing.module.1.ts" header="src/app/items/items-routing.module.ts (item-detail-route)" region="item-detail-route"></code-example>

-When the user clicks the back button, the `HeroDetailComponent` constructs another _link parameters array_ which it uses to navigate back to the `HeroListComponent`.
+When the user clicks the back button, the `ItemDetailComponent` constructs another _link parameters array_ which it uses to navigate back to the `ItemListComponent`.

-<code-example path="router/src/app/heroes/hero-detail/hero-detail.component.1.ts" header="src/app/heroes/hero-detail/hero-detail.component.ts (gotoHeroes)" region="gotoHeroes"></code-example>
+<code-example path="router/src/app/items/item-detail/item-detail.component.1.ts" header="src/app/items/item-detail/item-detail.component.ts (gotoItems)" region="gotoItems"></code-example>

-This array lacks a route parameter because previously you didn't need to send information to the `HeroListComponent`.
+This array lacks a route parameter because previously you didn't need to send information to the `ItemListComponent`.

-Now, send the `id` of the current hero with the navigation request so that the `HeroListComponent` can highlight that hero in its list.
+Now, send the `id` of the current item with the navigation request so that the `ItemListComponent` can highlight that item in its list.

 Send the `id` with an object that contains an optional `id` parameter.
-For demonstration purposes, there's an extra junk parameter (`foo`) in the object that the `HeroListComponent` should ignore.
+For demonstration purposes, there's an extra junk parameter (`foo`) in the object that the `ItemListComponent` should ignore.
 Here's the revised navigation statement:

-<code-example path="router/src/app/heroes/hero-detail/hero-detail.component.3.ts" header="src/app/heroes/hero-detail/hero-detail.component.ts (go to heroes)" region="gotoHeroes"></code-example>
+<code-example path="router/src/app/items/item-detail/item-detail.component.3.ts" header="src/app/items/item-detail/item-detail.component.ts (go to items)" region="gotoItems"></code-example>

 The application still works.
-Clicking "back" returns to the hero list view.
+Clicking "back" returns to the item list view.

 Look at the browser address bar.

 It should look something like this, depending on where you run it:

 <code-example language="bash">
-  localhost:4200/heroes;id=15;foo=foo
+  localhost:4200/items;id=15;foo=foo

 </code-example>

 The `id` value appears in the URL as (`;id=15;foo=foo`), not in the URL path.
-The path for the "Heroes" route doesn't have an `:id` token.
+The path for the "Items" route doesn't have an `:id` token.

 The optional route parameters are not separated by "?" and "&" as they would be in the URL query string.
 They are separated by semicolons ";".